Is there an endpoint to self-improvement?

 Once you get a taste for working on goals, pushing yourself, working on your mission, achieving big things – you’ll never want to stop.
 You’ll always want more.

-Eventually you’ll be satisfied with always being dissatisfied.
+Eventually you’ll be satisfied with always being a little dissatisfied.